jmontleon/pixelbook-fedora/README.md

 ```

 - Configure the script to autostart at login.
-- Reboot and you should be able to click and double click using the touchscreen.
+- Reboot and you should be able to click and right click (two finger tap) using the touchscreen.